 Human Subjects Requirements

-Any practicum project involving research on human subjects or analysis of identifiable data from human subjects may require pre-clearance by HSPH’s Human Subjects Committee (HSC).
+Any Practicum Project involving research on human subjects or analysis of identifiable data from human subjects may require pre-clearance by Harvard Chan School’s Human Subjects Committee (HSC).

 Students should consult the HSC’s Guidelines for Class-Based Research and discuss with their advisors whether their project may require clearance (http://www.hsph.harvard.edu/hsc/forms.html).